avwsolutions/elastic-security-training-material/labs/08-AdvancedInvestigation/README.md

 ```
 - Now do `more osquery.conf`

-The following schedule is shown.
+The following schedule is shown. this is just a snippet.
 ```
  "schedule": {
     // This is a simple example query that outputs basic system information.